The Cut Scale

 Fire described flashes of color resulting from spectral separation or dispersion of white light into primary colors.
 Fire is the reason you see blues, oranges, reds, purples, etc. in a diamond.
 The more colors, the better.
 This is similar to how light produces a visual rainbow after or during rain.

-So how is the the brilliance or fire optimized in a diamond?
+So how is the brilliance or fire optimized in a diamond?
 Well, it's typically a combination of tablet facet, crown angle, girdle, pavilion depth, culet and total depth.
 A rule of thumb is a culet should always be closed.
 A table shouldn't be too large or small.
 Total depth shouldn't be too deep or shallow.
 The girdle shouldn't be thick or very thin.
 And there is an inverse relationship between crown angle and pavilion angle.
 If the crown is steep, the pavilion angle should be shallow and vice versa.
 We recommend diamonds with steeper crown angles and smaller table facets for the highest degree of brilliance or sparkle.

 Diamond Cut History

 Within nature and in their rough state, an unpolished diamond looks significantly different than a polished diamond.
 In it's rough state, diamonds are not commonly used in jewelry.
 Initially, diamonds were simply polished in their natural shape to reveal some of the sparkle within.
-As years went by, cut and polish techniques were imporved to enable more light to refract and reflect within the diamond.
+As years went by, cut and polish techniques were improved to enable more light to refract and reflect within the diamond.
 One common diamond cut that developed in the 14th century was the point cut, in which the diamond simple took the shape of a triangle placed upon an inverted triangle.
-This closely mimiced it's shape in nature.
+This closely mimicked its shape in nature.
 Over time the importance of a culet and table was realized so that the diamond would have a more palatable shape for jewelry.
-However, these advancements did not create the sparkle, fire and scintillation that is seen in modern cut diamonds.
+However, these advancements did not create the sparkle, fire, and scintillation that is seen in modern cut diamonds.

 In 1476, a master diamond cutter experimented with adding triangular facets to diamonds to unleash their sparkle.
-Thus the modern diamond was on it's way to being shaped and formed.
+Thus the modern diamond was on its way to being shaped and formed.
 This developed into the rose or antique cut which has large and open facets that may not be symmetrical.
 The asymmetry is a result of diamonds being cut to preserve weight as well as hand-cutting techniques.
-Eventually in the 1900's a master diamond cutter named Tolkowsky acertained better diamond proportions taking sparkle and fire into consideration to produce a diamond with extraordinary brilliance.
+Eventually in the 1900s a master diamond cutter named Tolkowsky acertained better diamond proportions taking sparkle and fire into consideration to produce a diamond with extraordinary brilliance.
 The modern brilliant cut diamond is a result of his efforts and research.
-Over time, diamond cut became standardized due to the efforts of diamond cutters to adhere to similiar practices and diamond cut grades.
+Over time, diamond cut became standardized due to the efforts of diamond cutters to adhere to similar practices and diamond cut grades.
 Today, diamonds are machine cut to ensure maximum precision.
 Varying grades can be the result of the nature of the rough diamond as well as derire to preserve carat weight and minimize the appearance of inclusions.